pablohdzvizcarra/my-software-developer-career/README.md

-# my-journey-learning-web-development
+# My Journey to Become a Software Engineer
-I share what I learn day by day on my journey in the world of web development
+I share what I learn day by day on my journey in the world of software engineer

 ## HTML And CSS

 Day1-35 Learning in freeCodeCamp HTML and CSS.

 ## Javascript